andreariba/DeepCycle/README.md

 * ./fits/: the folder contains unspliced-spliced patterns to check if the fitting procedure worked properly
 * ./DeepCycle_model/: TensorFlow model
-* ./training/: contains the plots of the MSE and KL divergence during the training
+* ./training/: plots of the MSE and KL divergence during the training
 * input_data.npz: the input data used to train the model
-* ./hotelling/ [only with the option --hotelling]: contains the gene showing more than one state of expression.
+* ./hotelling/ [only with the option --hotelling]: the genes showing more than one state of expression.

+If you do not find any cycling genes the results will not be reliable and It is possible you have to sequence deeper and increase the number of RNAs per cell.

 ## Examples